pulkitjn/pulkitjn/README.md

 - 👋 Hi, I’m @pulkitjn
 - I’m interested in maths and programming sometimes
-- I go for a walk when I am confused

 <!---
 pulkitjn/pulkitjn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.